percona/pmm-doc/docs/setting-up/client/index.md

 <!-- thanks: https://gist.github.com/paskal -->

-1. (Optional) If connecting to a [PMM Server running with Docker compose][PMMS_COMPOSE], join your PMM Client host to the Docker swarm.
-When done, on the PMM Server host, check the PMM Client is connected to the swarm:
+1. If connecting to a [PMM Server running with Docker compose][PMMS_COMPOSE], ensure your PMM Client host is joined to the Docker swarm.

-    ```sh
-    # Run on PMM Server swarm manager
-    docker node ls --filter role=worker
-    ```

 2. (Optional) Check connectivity.
 Run an Alpine Linux container and ping PMM Server by container name.

     ```sh
     docker run -it --rm --name test --network pmm_net alpine ash
+    ```

+    At the Alpine container prompt:

+    ```sh
     ping -c 3 pmm-server
     ```

 3. Copy and paste this text into a file called `docker-compose.yml`.
+Check the values in the `environment` section match those for your PMM Server.

+    > Use unique hostnames across all PMM Clients (value for `services.pmm-client.hostname`).

     ```yaml
     version: '3.6'